loopwerk/loopwerk.io/content/articles/2013-01-29-mediaplayer-apples-worst-framework.md

 ---

 # Apple's worst iOS framework: MediaPlayer
-When I started to work on Last.fm's [Scrobbler for iOS](http://www.last.fm/hardware/ios), I though it would be quite an easy app to create.
+When I started to work on Last.fm's [Scrobbler for iOS](http://www.last.fm/hardware/ios), I thought it would be quite an easy app to create.
 After all, it's basically a couple of lists of artists, albums and tracks, and all actual music playback will be done using the MediaPlayer framework.
 Boy, was I wrong.

 *Note: when talking about MediaPlayer, I am mostly talking about `[MPMusicPlayerController iPodMusicPlayer]`.*